 How Does Pond Scum Grow?

-While pond scum requires sufficient nutrients to grow and become a problem, that is not the only factor.
-The algae and cyanobacteria that comprise pond scum are photosynthesizers, meaning they require at least partial sunlight in order to grow.
+While this type of algae growth requires sufficient nutrients to develop into a problem, that is not the only factor.
+The algae and cyanobacteria that comprise it are photosynthesizers, meaning they require at least partial sunlight in order to grow.

 They also need warmer temperatures, so it is common for you to see increases in pond scum during the warmer months and for more extended periods in warmer climates.